 The US state of Michigan is just weeks away from the launch of iGaming in the state.
-The Michigan Gaming Control Board (MGCB) has issued its first provisional licenses to 15 gaming platform providers.
+The Michigan Gaming Control Board (MGCB) has issued its first provisional licenses to 15 MI online gaming platform providers.

-Online poker is unlikely to be part of the initial coordinated launch.
+However, online poker is unlikely to be part of the initial coordinated launch.
 As was seen in Pennsylvania with its staggered start, it is expected to go live later in the year.

 However, the good news for the online poker industry is that state lawmakers have approved a bill that authorizes the regulator to allow interstate online poker.

 The bill was passed by the House last week on Thursday, December 17, with the Michigan House of Representatives voting by a margin of 85-16, with nine senators excused from the vote.